TRINETRA-DEVKATTE/ISR-KD-Network/README.md

 # ISR-KD-Network
-Contains code for Face to Cartoon Incremental Super-Resolution for Knowledge Distillation
+Face to Cartoon Incremental Super-Resolution for Knowledge Distillation

 <!-- ## Abstract